lucee/lucee-docs/docs/03.reference/01.functions/datetimeformat/_arguments/mask.md

 The following masks can be used to format the full date and time and may not be combined with other masks:

-- short: equivalent to "m/d/y h:mm tt"
+- short: equivalent to "m/d/y h:nn tt"
-- medium: equivalent to "mmm d, yyyy h:mm:ss tt"
+- medium: equivalent to "mmm d, yyyy h:nn:ss tt"
-- long: medium followed by three-letter time zone; i.e. "mmmm d, yyyy h:mm:ss tt zzz"
+- long: medium followed by three-letter time zone; i.e. "mmmm d, yyyy h:nn:ss tt zzz"
-- full: equivalent to "dddd, mmmm d, yyyy h:mm:ss tt zz"
+- full: equivalent to "dddd, mmmm d, yyyy h:nn:ss tt zz"
-- ISO8601: equivalent to "yyyy-mm-dd'T'HH:nn:ss'Z'Z"
+- ISO8601/ISO: equivalent to "yyyy-mm-dd'T'HH:nn:ssXXX"

 The function follows Java date time mask.
 For details, see the Java documentation section [Date and Time Patterns](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).